0xans/cors/README.md

 ## BUG ?
 - Submit new issue
-- pm me in insta
+- dm me in insta
 - do you want ask about the tool ? you can add me in instagram : 0x.ans